Phoebezuo/Phoebezuo.github.io/_posts/2026-06-01-Unitree-SDK2-Python-Connect-Go2-G1.md

 For G1 only, prepare the robot before connecting the Ethernet cable:

 1. Hang the robot with the rope tight, switch to Zero Moment mode with `L2 + Y`.
-2. Lift the robot off the ground, hold `L2 + R2` for 3 seconds to enter developer mode.
+2. Connect the Ethernet cable.

-3. Connect the Ethernet cable.
+You only need to lift the robot off the ground and hold `L2 + R2` for 3 seconds to enter developer mode when you want to run **low-level** control examples.
+Do not enter developer mode when using high-level examples such as the G1 high-level locomotion client.

 Find the network device name: